kimbring2/minecraft_ai/README.md

 Performance video after adding RNN : https://youtu.be/5bMTUvPmCuQ

 ## Making item
-To mine a stone, we need a Wooden Pickaxe, but this item can be produced even if you collect it in the Log.
-However, Planks and Sticks must be created using the first log, and the item must be used for production.
+To mine a stone, we need a Wooden Pickaxe which can be maded by three Llanks, two Sticks, and a Crafting Table.

 <img src="image/plank-crafting-recipe.png" width="400"> <img src="image/crafting-sticks-minecraft-111416.jpg" width="400">

 We were able to train the network by extracting only a part of a making specific item in the provided dataset.
 However, because the learning result was not as good as Treechop, we decided to use rule base method here.

 <img src="image/make_wooden_pickaxe.png" width="450">

-For making a wooden pickaxe, we need three planks, two sticks, and a crafting table.
 All three materials can basically be made in log, so the need to collect wood well through the tree chop task can proceed to the next task.
 In other words, only the treechop task is executed until 5 or more logs are collected, and then the action to create the required number of planks, sticks, and crafting_table is set directly using the if statement.
 The detail code can be found in the uploaded file.

 ## The correct movement of the agent until making Wooden Pickaxe
 When evaluating trained agents, changes in inventory items are not directly on the screen, but can be confirmed using Python print function.